jovotech/jovo-framework/docs/databases.md

 Each database integration extends the [`DbPlugin` class](https://github.com/jovotech/jovo-framework/blob/v4/latest/framework/src/plugins/DbPlugin.ts) and hooks into the following [RIDR middlewares](./middlewares.md#ridr-middlewares):

 - Data is retrieved in `request.start`
-- Data is stored in `response.start`
+- Data is stored in `response.end`

 If you want to build a [plugin](./plugins.md) or [hook](./hooks.md) that modifies the data, make sure that this happens between these two middlewares.
 See the [RIDR middlewares](./middlewares.md#ridr-middlewares) section for an overview.